Coffee grounds will reputedly help with vegetable yields but some research contests this; gardeners should do their own

 Potatoes get a lot of flak in our obese world; from cold-storage they are certainly fattening.
 It is interesting though that new spuds have about half the digestible starch.
 Even many diabetics can enjoy them provided they keep what is known as the glycemic load down; don’t eat too much.

-It’s starchy season; the mealies are thriving and always we wonder if we will be enjoying them by Christmas.
+It’s our starchy season; the mealies are thriving and always we wonder if we will be enjoying them by Christmas.
 That happens only occasionally and certainly not this year; it has been a very cold spring and all the veggies are behind.

 Interesting new research published last month in the American Journal of Clinical Nutrition explains why.
 Says the lead author, Prof David Ludwig from Harvard Medical School, it is modern refined glycemic foods that disturb the two hormones produced by the pancreas that set us up for obesity and diabetes, rather than whole carbs.

 Refined foods tend to be tasteless so heaped spoonfuls of sugar and salt are usually added too.
 He and his international team of researchers are calling it the “carbohydrate-insulin model.”

-Other research published in the European Journal of Clinical Nutrition found astonishingly that unprocessed honey from local beekeepers in Germany had a low glycemic index below 55, but once commercial bottlers got hold of it the GI became very high.
+Other research published in the European Journal of Clinical Nutrition found astonishingly that unprocessed honey from local beekeepers in Germany had a low glycemic index below 55; but once commercial bottlers got hold of it the GI becomes very high.

-One exception was “forest honey” which had a little-known highly glycemic sugar.
+One exception was “forest honey” which has a little-known highly glycemic sugar.

 There’s still time to plant more climbing beans; this week it is Witsa, limas and Scarlet Runners.
 And I am going to try a few favas, but they do best in autumn and winter.